 Day 3 – Explore the East Coast

 It’s time to get off the beaten track (as if you already weren’t in Niue) and explore Niue’s rugged side, the east coast!
-Hire a car, if you already haven’t, and hit the road to Niue’s quieter coast.
+Hire a car (if today falls on a Sunday on your itinerary, hire a car the day before), if you already haven’t, and hit the road to Niue’s quieter coast.

 Starting from south to north, head to the village of Hakupu and the Anapala Chasm Sea Track.
 The 15-minute one-way walk takes you through lush rainforest and down some steep steps to the bottom of an awe-inspiring chasm.
 If you’re not too spooked, you can swim in the cold freshwater at the bottom.

 Your next chasm fix comes with a 30-45-minute walk to Togo Chasm.
 After walking through the tropical rainforest of the Huvalu Forest Conservation Area, you’ll emerge on a rocky coastline with limestone pinnacles as far as the eye can see.
 Follow the track down a ladder and into a sandy-bottom chasm dotted with coconut palms!
 You can scramble over the rockfall at the back of the chasm to watch waves breaking against the rocks.
 Needless to say, you won’t want to venture further, so return the same way.

 Easy to miss, keep an eye on the east side of the road, north of the Togo Chasm for a quick stop at the Laufoli Umu Pit.
 You can see the distinct ditch in the ground that was used as an earth oven where it is said that a great warrior created in order to end his life there.

 Have a quick browse around this outdoor sculpture park with works of art created out of recycled materials.

 Park up on some steep clifftops where you’ll be able to look inside a couple of shallow limestone caves, see fishermen’s vaka (canoes) and enjoy amazing views of the Pacific Ocean.